brodkewitz/brphoto-metadata-tools/README.md

 I've written many procedurally structured command line scripts like this with discreetly testable functions, so it was pretty approachable.

 Crafting the sample test files probably took almost as long as writing the tests.
 Writing the tests + sample files took longer than writing the script.
-Writing 100% coverage for a script like this is excessive, but it was a good opportunity to learn Pytest.
+Definitely excessive to write 100% coverage for a script like, but it was a good opportunity to learn Pytest.

 On that note, Pytest is great!
 I didn't realize tests could be this easy to write, and dare I say it, fun?!

-## Write Apple Photos Video Metadata
+## Script: Write Apple Photos Video Metadata

 Write Apple Photos-compatible video metadata from source files to transcoded copies.